dolla-consortium/consensus/README.md

 N.B : This section is not described in the [DFBT Academic Paper](/dbft/DBFT.pdf).
 It's a Dolla creation.

-### Orchestrating
+### Consenting

 For the current block in progress
 - Coordinates **Broadcasting** and **Voting** Flows
+- Provides the list of Accepted and Rejected proposals for a block
 - Claims that a Consensus is reached for a block
-- Provides the list of Accepted and Rejected proposals for a block

 From the [academic paper](/dbft/DBFT.pdf) cited above, our implementation is based on the following pseudo-imperative-code
 ![dbft-mv_propose](documentation/media/dbft-mv_propose.png)